machal/cssmine-content/content/css3-gradients.md

 }
 ```

 ### Color-stops

-Color-stops work similarly to the linear gradient.
+Color-stops work similarly to the linear gradients.
 In the example below, the
 browser will render a color gradient from light green which will take up one
 quarter of the element and a gradient from light to dark green which will take
 up the area from one quarter to one half of the element.
 The rest of the circle
-will be filled with dark green:
+will be filled in dark green:

 ```css
 .box-4 {